Kong/brij/README.md

 ##### Using custom `ajv` options

 To set custom [ajv options](https://ajv.js.org/options.html) for all JSONSchema instances, use the static `JSONSchema.setAjvOptions(options)` method.
 These options will override the default options.
 This method must be called before any instances have been used for validation to ensure that the options are applied.

+##### JSONSchema global options

+To set global JSONSchema options, use the static `JSONSchema.setOptions(options)` method.
+These options will be used by all instances of JSONSchema.

+Options:
+- `omitNullSiblingErrors` - do not report any errors related to failed `oneOf` or `anyOf` error when one of the child errors is `type must be null`.
+Only report errors against the non-`"type": "null"` child schemas.